-The Group is affected by changes in the creditworthiness and financial strength of its major customers.
-The Group depends on the continued financial strength of its customers, which operate with substantial leverage and many of which are not investment grade or do not have a credit rating.
-Adverse changes in the creditworthiness and financial strength of one of the Group's major customers may result in decreased demand for the Group's services, if at all, or expose us to the possibility of one or more breaches of their obligations to us, which may in turn materially adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.
+The Group is affected by changes in the creditworthiness and financial strength of a small number of major customers, especially the two major customers referred to above.
+The Group depends on the continued financial strength of such customers, which operate with substantial leverage and many of which are not investment grade or do not have a credit rating.
+Adverse changes in the creditworthiness and financial strength of any of the Group's major customers, including as a result of the Coronavirus Pandemic, may result in decreased demand for the Group's services, if at all, or expose the Group to the possibility of one or more breaches of their obligations to the Group, which may in turn materially adversely affect the Group's business, prospects, results of operations, financial condition and cash flows.

-The Group cannot guarantee that contracts with its major customers will not be terminated (including contractual agreements to transfer or build sites under the Group's acquisition agreements, purchase commitments and build-to-suit programs), or that these customers will renew their contracts with the Group on the same terms or at all.
-Further, the Group is exposed to constant renegotiation and renewal processes of its contracts with its customers (especially those related to the Other Network Services segment, where the Group is now facing a general cycle of renewal of contracts with customers), which may result in the current contractual arrangements being adversely amended, which could in turn affect the total value of its contracts.
-The Group has recently completed a general cycle of renewal of contracts in the Broadcasting Infrastructures segment that has led to a downward revision of prices paid by the Group's customers.
-Contracts in the Other Network Services and the Broadcasting Infrastructure segments have generally shorter terms than contracts in the Telecom Infrastructures segment, and accordingly they need to be renewed more frequently.
-In addition, some contracts entered into by the Group provide that certain expenses are passed through to the Group's customers, such as energy costs, and the Group cannot guarantee that the pass through mechanism will protect 100% of the energy cost borne by the Group during the full term of the contract, which may have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
-In addition, Cellnex could potentially be exposed to fines if Cellnex were found to be engaged in the electricity resale business simply because energy costs are included in the charges for which it bills its customers.
-Electricity supply is a regulated activity in countries where Cellnex operates.
+The Group cannot guarantee that contracts with its major customers will not be terminated (including contractual agreements to transfer or build sites under the Group's acquisition agreements, purchase commitments and build-to-suit programs), or that these customers will renew their contracts with the Group on the same terms or at all, including due to disagreements regarding certain terms or matters or otherwise.
+Any of the above could potentially have a material adverse effect on the Group's business, prospects, results of operations, financial condition and cash flows.
+Further, the Group is exposed to constant renegotiation and renewal processes of its contracts with its customers (especially those related to the Other Network Services segment and Broadcasting Infrastructure segment), which may result in the current contractual arrangements being adversely amended, which could in turn affect the total value of its contracts.
+The Group completed last year a general cycle of renewal of contracts in the Broadcasting Infrastructures segment that has led to a downward revision of prices paid by the Group's customers.
+Contracts in the Other Network Services and the Broadcasting Infrastructure segments have generally shorter terms than contracts in the Telecom Infrastructures Services segment, and accordingly they need to be renewed more frequently.